 This course was a third-year undergraduate course taught in the fall of 2019.
 What follows here is a summary of some aspects of the course, taken from the syllabus.
 I discuss the course in its planning stage in this podcast interview, and you can listen to students discuss their experiences in the course six months..

 This five-year project (2017-2022) on mountain cultures and travel histories in the Eastern Himalaya aims to explore religious expression in written and oral depictions of Himalayan travel.
-We hope to examine how historical and contemporary travelogues, guidebooks and guiding discourses construct mountains as sacred, utopian, or otherwise religiously empowered; to think about how individual transnational..
+In this project, we are exploring how mountain spaces are constructed by inflections of power and transnational forces, how religious practices interact with the environment, and how stories..

 I have been involved in developing a new initiative called University of Toronto Outdoors, which aims to bring together instructors, students, and community members interested in engaging forms of teaching and learning that may be described as place-based, land-based, or expeditionary studies.
 This project is for those who teach and learn in courses and special..

 “A distant view of a snowy range…has a strange power of moving all poets and persons of imagination,” wrote Douglas Freshfield in his 1903 memoir, Round Kangchenjunga.
 The British mountaineer was describing his vision of the 8586-meter Mt.
 Kangchenjunga from the hill-station of Darjeeling.
 Kangchenjunga is the third highest mountain in the world and has..

 This paper explores how practices of healing or information about medicine operate in the Gesar epic.
 I begin with a discussion of a few relevant examples from commonly known Gesar episodes, proposing that beyond being of significant interest in themselves, these stories may be rich sources for questioning how the category of ‘medicine’ may be..